Autonomous Search of Semantic Objects in Unknown Environments: Conclusions

 \section{Conclusions}

 We presented a novel approach to tackle the open problem of enabling a robot to search for a semantic object in an unknown and GPS-denied environment.
-Our approach combines semantic SLAM, Bayesian Networks, Markov Decision Process, and real-time dynamic planning.
-The testing results on Matterport 3D dataset demonstrate both the effectiveness and efficiency of our approach.
-Moreover, while our approach is unique in incorporating semantic object information to search for semantic targets, to evaluate its motion planning performance, we compared it to a non-semantic baseline planning method and conducted an ablation study.
-The results show that our approach has a higher success rate, shorter path length, and less planning time.
-In the next step, we will consider extending our approach to more complex, compound semantic tasks and tasks that require the robot to interact with objects.
+Our approach combines semantic SLAM, Bayesian Networks, Markov Decision Process, and Real-Time Dynamic Programming.
+The testing and ablation study results demonstrate both the effectiveness and efficiency of our approach.
+Moreover, the fused maps produced with our system can be used for performing future tasks in the same environment, and each time, the maps will be enhanced in terms of accuracy and coverage (as the robot explores more of the environment with semantic SLAM) to enable more efficient and effective task performance.
+In the next step, we will extend our approach to more complex, compound semantic tasks involving interaction with objects.